WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

 * Turing way bookdash - I was on the planning committee and helped to run some sessions during the week.
+  * KW: You were so fantastic - thank you! 🌟
-* ME - mentoring session.
+* ME - mentoring session

 #### Who helped you this week?

 * MN and MM - wonderful co-workers, great discussions and super ideas to progress chapter.
+  * KW: So fantastic - really excited for this chapter 📚

 #### What did you achieve?